Lambda functions in Python are anonymous functions that can be defined and declared inline with the rest of the code.

 Benefits and Reasons to Use Lambda Functions in Python Programming

-2. Easy to use functions from another Python file: You can use lambda functions to define a function that can be used from another Python file.
+functions to define a function that can be used from another Python file. -

 Example of a lambda function